MartinPankraz/ninja-unicorn/_tabs/about.md

 order: 5
 ---

+This site is a structured conglomerate of all the great sources out there around SAP + Microsoft.

-Your central place to start your **Microsoft+SAP** integration journey and keep up to date with the latest community efforts, BETAs and announcements.
+Start your **integration journey** and keep up to date with the latest community efforts, BETAs and announcements from our [landing page](https://github.com/MartinPankraz/ninja-unicorn).